alitarekrashed/alirashed/README.md

 # alirashed
 Personal website, using FLask and Python.

-Moving from hello world, to a basic 'about me' website with my resume.
+To-do: upload resume, picture, link to github.